vik-singh/tab-isolator/README.md

 ```

 Sites that may store auth state in a cookie need different handling.
-Cookies can be set via headers, document.cookie methods, and thew new Cookie Store API.
+Cookies can be set via headers, document.cookie methods, and the new Cookie Store API.
 We'll focus on patching the first two to cover most use-cases.
 Sites created after the Cookie Store API was released are also likely to be using something better like localStorage for client-side storage.
-Here is an example of monkey-patching document.cookie methods, which simply add the namespace in front of the cookie name:
+Here is an example of monkey-patching document.cookie methods - the set() simply adds the namespace in front of the cookie names, and the get() removes the namespace before returning the cookie string:

 ```
     Object.defineProperty(document, 'cookie', {